-In all financial matters Tradition 7 should be adhered to:
+In all financial matters Tradition Seven should be adhered to:

-"Every A.A.
-Group ought to be self-supporting, declining outside contributions,"
+"Every AA Group ought to be self-supporting, declining outside contributions"

 Where it is felt necessary to charge a registration fee, the organising committee should have the final decision.
-At the planning stage it is sensible to cover all projected costs through the registration fee, remembering that the "Pot" is traditionally AA money.
+All projected costs should be covered through the registration fee, remembering that the "pot" is traditionally AA money used for primary purpose work and not to be used to cover expenses.

-Funding of the Convention: The sponsoring body should provide the committee with sufficient funds to start the Convention organisation.
-Registration fee income should be used thereafter.
-If excess funds are generated, the sponsoring body may wish to consider retaining a prudent reserve to fund the next Convention.

-All accounts should be independently audited
+Funding of the convention: The sponsoring body should provide the committee with sufficient funds to start organising the convention.
+Thereafter income from registration fees should be used.
+If excess funds are generated, the sponsoring body may consider retaining a prudent reserve to fund the next convention.
+All accounts should be independently audited.

-Chairperson and Speakers
+Chairperson and speakers